EganGu/PAD/README.md

 ## Training Report

 ### Overview
-This repository contains training logs and comparative analysis of three preference alignment methods: SimPO, DPO, and PAD.
+This part contains training logs and comparative analysis of three preference alignment methods: SimPO, DPO, and PAD.
 We document the training process, implementation details, and performance metrics for each approach.

 ### Implementations
 - **DPO**: Based on the implementation from [TRL](https://github.com/huggingface/trl)